 One key feature I designed was the “beacon”.
 This feature allows you to set your status and send out a beacon to let other friends know what you’re interested in.
 Say it’s 6pm on a Friday night and you’re really interested in grabbing food – simply set you’re up for food and hit the beacon to let everyone know.
 If you’re in a time crunch, you can also boost this which will push your profile and status to the top of the home screen.
 That impromptu sushi night around the corner is even closer now!

-The design for the website was moulded around upbeat and friendly modern vibes.
+The inspiration for the website was designed around upbeat and friendly vibes, minimalism and whitespace.
 Focusing on the key features we offer like: Which cities we are launched in and what ones we’ll be launching in the future.

 You can also tailor your profile to attract the right friends, explore your city with new friends and make real connections.
 Friendly is for people who feel social and are brave enough to make the first move to start a friendship.
 Through design we want to empower users.
 Let’s face it – making friends can be hard and awkward.
 We are working hard behind the scenes, working out ways to break down the stigma of talking to strangers.